-Nepal is well known for having moved from completely prohibiting abortion to allowing it on request, in 2002,1 something that no other country in Southern Asia has done in a single amendment.
-As with any expansion of legal grounds, changing the law is not enough, and the country is also notable for enshrining into law women’s right to abortion free of charge in public institutions.2 Enabling all women throughout the country to exercise that right, however, remains a challenge.3
+By amending its National Code in 2002, Nepal moved from completely prohibiting abortion to allowing it on request,1 something that no other country in South Asia has done in a single stroke.
+As with any expansion of legal grounds, effective reform requires meaningful efforts to ensure access, and the country is notable for that too: Nepal’s 2018 Right to Safe Motherhood and Reproductive Health Act enshrines in national law the right to safe abortion services free of charge in public facilities.2 Enabling all women throughout the country to exercise that right, however, remains a challenge.3

 |% of married women with unmet need for modern contraceptive methods (2022)